jamiechong/revisionize/readme.txt

 5. The original post is kept around as a revision just in case you want to revert back to the way things were.

 == Changelog ==

+= 2.3.0 =
+* New.
+Setting to preserve original author or overwrite it with author who is revisionizing.

 = 2.2.8 =
 * Fix.
 Show settings on default multisite page.